Smoking Fish

 Wood for Smoking

 Any hardwood is fine, but evergreen trees like fir, spruce, pine, or others cause problems.
-They contain too much resin and the finished product has a turpentine flavor to it.
+They contain too much resin, and the finished product has a turpentine flavor to it.
 It also develops a black color due to the extra soot from the smoke, which in turn makes the smoker dirtier too.
-And of course you cannot use any wood that was previously pressure treated, painted, or commercially manufactured.
-The type of wood used is responsible for the final color of the smoked product and it can also influence its taste but only to a small degree.
+And, of course, you cannot use any wood that was previously pressure treated, painted, or commercially manufactured.
+The type of wood used is responsible for the final color of the smoked product, and it can also influence its taste, but only to a small degree.
 The type of hardwood used for smoking is not as important as people like to imagine.
 All fruit and citrus trees have a light to medium sweet flavor and are excellent for poultry and ham.
 Many say that cherry wood is the best.

 Summary of Critical Issues